Skip to main content

 Advanced Computing for Life Sciences and Engineering

-The Advanced Computing for Life Sciences and Engineering Group of the Science Engagement Section partners with HPC and data analytics users of NCCS resources to maximize scientific output of computing allocations through expert knowledge in domain science, computer science, and mathematics.
+The Advanced Computing for Life Sciences and Engineering Group, situated within the Science Engagement Section, plays a crucial role in fostering collaboration with users of High-Performance Computing (HPC) and data analytics resources at the NASA Center for Climate Simulation (NCCS).
+Our primary objective is to maximize the scientific output from computing allocations by leveraging our extensive expertise, which spans various disciplines, including domain science, computer science, and advanced mathematics.